christiancheshire/christiancheshire.github.io/essays/An-Easy-Language-for-Coding.md

 ## Working it Out

 Now this amazing new world of JavaScript isn't any good unless its harnessed to produce something.
 Well, "Athletic Software Engineering" does just that.
-It takes all these new things and forces students like me to focus and think.
-The WOD (Workout of the Day) forces me to work-out during the week in order to perform better when it actually matters - in class.
+Sort of like how a person has to focus on working-out in order to get fit, it takes all these new things and forces students like me to focus and think.
+Consequently, we become better programmers and more effective computer scientists.
+The WOD (Workout of the Day) and the practice WOD's force me to "work-out" on computer science stuff during the week in order to perform better when it actually matters - in class.